-You guys, I LOVED General Conference last month.
-The Maestro was in Argentina conducting an orchestra there at the time and on Saturday morning it was really hard for me to gather the girls and get ourselves ready to watch.
+I LOVED General Conference last month.
+My husband was in Argentina conducting an orchestra there at the time and on Saturday morning it was really hard for me to gather the girls and get ourselves ready to watch.
 I almost didn’t do it.

 And then Saturday morning session happened.
 And I am SO GLAD that I was watching.
 If that had been all of conference, it would have been enough for me.
 Every single talk that morning was exactly what I needed to hear.